Nyamagabe District Signs MoU with BRAC to Launch Rwanda’s First Locally-Led Graduation Programme

-The Chhattisgarh State Rural Livelihoods Mission (Bihan) Signs MoU with BRAC International for Chhattisgarh-Samaveshi Ajeevika Yojana (CG-SAY)
+The Chhattisgarh State Rural Livelihoods Mission (Bihan) Signs MoU with BRAC for Chhattisgarh-Samaveshi Ajeevika Yojana (CG-SAY)

-The Chhattisgarh State Rural Livelihoods Mission (Bihan) under the Department of Panchayat and Rural Development, Government of Chhattisgarh, the nodal agency for implementing DAY-NRLM interventions across the state, has signed an MoU with BRAC International, a Global South-led organization dedicated to empowering people and communities.
-This partnership will support the implementation of CG-SAY, a Graduation-inspired … Continued
+The Chhattisgarh State Rural Livelihoods Mission (Bihan) under the Department of Panchayat and Rural Development, Government of Chhattisgarh, the nodal agency for implementing DAY-NRLM interventions across the state, has signed an MoU with BRAC, a Global South-led organization dedicated to empowering people and communities.
+This partnership will support the implementation of CG-SAY, a Graduation-inspired livelihoods … Continued

 Engaging in the Systems for Poverty Reduction: the Role of Monitoring, Evaluation and Learning